 If you’re like most Twin Cities drivers, you probably have some type of ice scraper in your back seat or in your trunk.
 And while it’s perfectly fine to use a plastic ice scraper to get ice of your vehicle windows, it’s definitely not fine to use metal scraping tools or anything else that might scratch the glass.

-If you’re in a pinch without a scraper or de-icing spray, never resort to using anything abrasive your auto glass.
+If you’re in a pinch without a scraper or de-icing spray, never resort to using anything abrasive on your auto glass.
 Even minor scratches in your windshield can necessitate auto glass repairs as they can interfere with your ability to see clearly while driving.

 Take a Combination Approach

-Need to get ice of your windshield as fast as possible?
+Need to get ice off your windshield as fast as possible?
 The best way to do that is to use a combination approach of all the tactics mentioned above.
 Turn your defrost on medium, then spray your windows lightly with de-icer.
 Let the solution sit for a few minutes, and then grab a plastic ice scraper and get to work.

 Need Auto Glass Repairs in the Twin Cities?
 Contact Centennial Auto Glass